-- Horizons is a PBIS (Positive Behaviors Intervention Supports) school, which means that we focus on rewarding students for good behavior in an effort to deter poor behavior choices.
-This philosophy has significantly reduced the number of office referrals, and reinforced positive behaviors.
+- PBIS (Positive Behaviors Intervention & Support) We focus on rewarding students for good behavior in an effort to deter poor behavior.
+This philosophy has significantly reduced the number of office referrals and reinforced positive behaviors.

-- Character Trait Focus, is implemented to support students having a growth mindset, for example Self-Awareness, Grit, Gratitude, and Kindness.
-Students are celebrated and recognized after demonstrating the monthly character trait in/out of the classroom.
+- Character Trait Focus Some examples of traits we focus on are self-awareness, grit, gratitude, and kindness.
+Students are celebrated and recognized after demonstrating their monthly character traits in/out of the classroom.

-- Wild About Reading is a month of fun and learning devoted to literacy.
-During February, we help students develop a love of reading through events like, Character Dress Up Day, special guest readers (family members and celebrities), and our PTSA sponsored Read-A-Thon.
+- Wild About Reading For one month we choose to focus on literacy and fun.
+We help students develop a love of reading through events like Character Dress-Up Day, special guest readers (family members and celebrities), and our PTSA-sponsored Read-A-Thon.

-- Student Voice at Horizons: We currently have a Student Leadership Team that helps us with planning upcoming events or providing ideas that include spirit days.
+- Student Leadership Team This team of students helps us with planning upcoming events or providing ideas that include spirit days.